-Option Description Advantages Disadvantages A A profit centre A master project for an equipment type Sub-projects for each individual equipment Detailed and standard activities for each sub-project Cost allocation from the hours of use entry per equipment, in addition to precise, it is first necessary to have access to information from BI A profit centre One project for the equipment One activity per equipment category Cost allocation from the hours of use entry This method is obviously the easiest to manage and implement since it does not follow up on each individual equipment.
+Option Description Advantages Disadvantages A A profit centre A master project for an equipment type Sub-projects for each individual equipment Detailed and standard activities for each sub-project Cost allocation from the hours of use entry This option makes it possible to benefit from all information per equipment, in addition to having all information concerning the whole equipment group. ВІ A profit centre One project for the equipment One activity per equipment category Cost allocation from the hours of use entry This method is obviously the easiest to manage and implement since it does not follow up on each individual equipment.
 For example, it is not necessary to know exactly which compressor has been used. available, it is obviously harder to pinpoint the problem, if it should happen, and/or identify the specific source.
 For example, if the compressor activity is in

-Option Description Advantages Disadvantages B2 A profit centre One project for the equipment One activity per equipment category Allocation of usage costs and incomes from an allocation It is possible to save and have many detail elements concerning the equipment, these latter being listed in the maestro catalogue. resource dedicated to the equipment, and that is С A profit centre One project per equipment type One activity for each individual equipment Cost allocation from the hours of use entry This option, in part, consists of a hybrid method of options A and B, and provides a relatively interesting quantity of information. information from the construction site to be captured D A cost centre One project per equipment One activity per equipment category No data entry must be performed concerning the use of the equipment on the construction site. missing from the project and can
+Option Description Advantages Disadvantages B2 A profit centre One project for the equipment One activity per equipment category Allocation of usage costs and incomes from an allocation these latter being listed in the maestro catalogue. resource dedicated to the equipment, and that is С A profit centre One project per equipment type One activity for each individual equipment Cost allocation from the hours of use entry and B, and provides a relatively information from the construction site to be captured D A cost centre One project per equipment One activity per equipment category No data entry must be performed concerning the use of the equipment on the construction site.